stephentcannon/sessie/README.md

 Run Demponstration:

-    To run
     cd sessie
     meteor

 Reset Demonstration Data:

-  To reset all data
   cd sessie
   meteor reset

 How to Use
 ------------
-  copy the sessie directory to your meteor packages directory in your project directory
+  copy or symlink the lowest level sessie directory to your meteor packages directory in your project directory
     meteor add sessie
     create a /client/config-sessie-client.js